Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: ABO PHOTOGRAPHY, Shutterstock

-Exposure and socialization are key to the success of PSDs.
-Dogs often need to be trained to perform the same tasks in different environments and situations in order to learn that the same training rules apply to all situations.
-Taking dogs to different places, both indoors and outdoors, will help them get used to all kinds of surroundings.
+Dogs often need to be trained to perform the same tasks in different environments and situations to learn that the same training rules apply to all situations.
+Taking dogs to different places indoors and outdoors will help them get used to all kinds of surroundings.
+Adding distance and distractions into your training routine will cement your dog’s lessons.
+However, if they are not coping with lots of distractions, start with just a few and build their tolerance gradually.

 Keeping a training log will help you to track the progress of your dog’s PSD training.
 A training log will include the frequency and duration of training sessions you have each day.
 It’s also helpful to make quick notes about how well your dog is performing a skill or how quickly they’re learning a new skill.
 This will help you to make any necessary adjustments to your training.
 A training log should also record your dog’s rate of success with each task.
 This is helpful in determining if your dog has adequately learned a skill or still requires some additional training.

 PSDs are protected under the Americans with Disabilities Act (ADA).
-While there aren’t specific requirements that dogs must meet to be categorized as PSDs, the ADA does state that PSDs must be trained and able to help people complete tasks that they wouldn’t be able to do on their own.
+This act, not a qualification, grants a service dog access to public spaces.
+While there aren’t specific requirements that dogs must meet to be categorized as PSDs, the ADA does state that PSDs must be trained to help people complete tasks that they wouldn’t be able to do on their own, remain under control and non-disruptive, and be potty trained.

 therapy dog old man in wheelchair